How to Get Car Insurance Quotes: Complete Comparison Guide 2026

 How often should I get new car insurance quotes?

 Experts recommend shopping for new quotes at least once a year, and always 30–60 days before your policy renewal date.
 You should also get fresh quotes after major life events like moving, getting married, buying a new car, or having a traffic violation drop off your record.
-Regular shopping prevents the "loyalty penalty" that causes long-term customers to quietly pay more over time.
+Regular shopping prevents the "loyalty penalty" — a phenomenon where long-term customers quietly pay more over time while new customers get better rates.
+Learn more about how often to shop for car insurance to stay ahead of rate increases.

 Compare Car Insurance Rates in Ohio